 - 1 Log out of Information Console. - 2 In Log In, select a volume profile name.
-Type a user name and password.
+Type a user name and a password, if necessary.
 Make the following selections: - In Language, select the appropriate language for the user. - In Time Zone, select an appropriate time zone.